Convert RTF to Properties

 Q: What is the syntax of Properties files?

-Q: How do Properties files handle encoding?
+Q: How do Properties files handle character encoding?

 Q: Can Properties files have hierarchical structure?